-From the opening of Japan to the West in the late 1800’s through the early 1900’s, large groups of Japanese emigrated to Hawaii, the United States and South America.
-The North American migrants settled primarily in Seattle, San Francisco and Los Angeles.
+From the opening of Japan to the West in the late 1800s through the early 1900s, large numbers of Japanese emigrated to Hawaii, the United States and South America.
+Those who came to North America settled primarily in Seattle, San Francisco and Los Angeles.
 The first generation of immigrants was known as the “Issei.”
-By the 1930’s, Los Angeles contained the largest Japanese American population on the U.S. mainland.
+By the 1930s, Los Angeles was home to the largest Japanese American population on the U.S. Mainland.
 Little Tokyo, in downtown Los Angeles, represented the center of that community.
-Retail and commercial businesses, community and religious centers, and professional services centered in Little Tokyo.
+Retail and commercial businesses, community and religious centers, and professional services were centered in Little Tokyo.
 However, business stagnated as the entire nation struggled through the Great Depression.

-The next generation of young Japanese Americans (the ”Nisei”) developed a concept to create a summer festival to celebrate Japanese and Japanese American culture and arts.
-“Nisei Week” would also drive spectators and shoppers to Little Tokyo to regenerate commercial activity.
-Thus the Nisei Week Festival was born in 1934.
+The next generation of young Japanese Americans, the “Nisei,” developed a concept to create a summer festival to celebrate Japanese and Japanese American culture and arts.
+“Nisei Week” would also drive spectators and shoppers to Little Tokyo to generate commercial activity.
+Thus the Nisei Week Japanese Festival was born in 1934.

 Events offered a glimpse into Japanese culture: ondo (festival dancing), ikebana (floral arranging), fashion shows, tea ceremonies, calligraphy, art and talent shows, and a royal court of the Nisei Week queen and her attendants.
-Japanese foods and the local cuisine based on the Asian dishes were a highlight.
+Japanese foods and the local cuisine based on Asian dishes were a highlight.
 Also featured were traditional martial arts, judo and kendo.
-During World War II, from 1942 to 1946, while Japanese Americans were incarcerated, the Festival was interrupted.
+During World War II, from 1942 to 1946, while Japanese Americans were incarcerated in internment camps, the Festival was interrupted.
 The community was able to restart Nisei Week in 1949.

 After graduating from Waseda University where he was captain of the school’s esteemed karate club, Tsutomu Ohshima immigrated to the United States in 1955.
 He had been a direct student under Master Gichin Funakoshi, the founder of modern karate who brought karate to mainland Japan from Okinawa.
 Mr. Ohshima’s reputation in the world of karate had preceded him and it wasn’t long before he was teaching the first American karate students.

 In 1957, Tatsuo Inouye, the leader of the local judo federation, invited Mr. Ohshima to participate in the Nisei Week Judo Exhibition at Koyasan Buddhist Temple in the center of Little Tokyo.
 Because he was the only black belt, Mr. Ohshima performed much of the demonstration.
-No black belts had yet been promoted to conduct a tournament.
 This was the first official public demonstration of traditional karate in the United States, and has since become an annual activity for Mr. Ohshima’s students.